PaloAltoNetworks/prisma_channel_resources/lab_deploy/README.md

 nano .secrets
 ```

 At this stage you'll need to assign values to the following variables, I've written comments in the `.secrets` file to act as documentation.
-The only variables you'll need to assign for this lab are the following.
+The only variables you'll need to assign for this lab are in the code block below.
 NOTE: The last two variables are assigned at a later stage.
 Leave them empty for now.

+* You'll need to generate two different api tokens to authenticate the `/metrics api` endpoint to prometheus.
+* Use the command `openssl rand -hex 16` and assign the value it outputs to DRONE_METRICS_API_TOKEN
+* Run the command again `openssl rand -hex 16` and assign the value it outputs to the GITEA_METRICS_API_TOKEN

 ```bash
 # Shared secret between drone runner and drone server - should be a password with reasonable complexity